mheadd/phl-delinquents-analysis/README.md

 This information is a [subset of the response from the L&I API](http://services.phila.gov/PhillyApi/Data/v1.0/locations(669010)/permits?$filter=(issued_datetime%20gt%20datetime%272014-01-01%27)%20and%20(issued_datetime%20lt%20datetime%272015-12-31%27)&$format=json&$expand=locations) for this specific property.

 1. Note - total balances may change slightly from day to day as interest and penalties accumulate.
-The figure used here was the outstanding liability at the time of this analysis.
+The figure used here was the outstanding liability at the time of this analysis and is reflected in the datasets.
+The link to the Property Tax Balance API may show a different amount.